Gwinnett County Public Library logo

 Learning Labs

 If you love sewing, robotics, coding, 3D printing, videography, audio recording, and/or graphic design, then come volunteer with the GCPL Learning Labs!
 Our makerspaces are equipped with a wide variety of creative technologies that help library patrons turn ideas into a reality.
 If you want to make something, we can make it happen!
-GCPL’s Learning Labs are located at Centerville, Duluth, Five Forks, Hamilton Mill, Lilburn, Norcross, Peachtree Corners, and Suwanee.
+GCPL’s Learning Labs are located at Centerville, Duluth, Five Forks, Hamilton Mill, Lawrenceville Hooper-Renwick, Lilburn, Norcross, Peachtree Corners, and Suwanee.

 Technology